Verizon Phone Insurance Overview

 Verizon charges its subscribers $17 per month for insurance and device protection on smartphones like the Samsung Galaxy and Apple iPhone.
 That’s $204 annually.
 So, should a Verizon phone insurance customer make the maximum of three permitted claims in one year, they’ll pay a total of over $950 ($204 + $249 + $249 + $249).

-That’s over 70 percent more than customers are likely to pay for coverage elsewhere.
+That's more than customers are likely to pay for coverage elsewhere.

 Other Reasons Not to Buy Verizon Phone Insurance

-High prices and limited claims aren’t the only downsides to Verizon phone insurance and device protection.
-Several other serious limitations also exist, including the use of non-original replacement parts during repairs.
-In fact, this is just one of many issues reflected in thousands of online reviews for Verizon phone insurance and its underwriter,
+High prices and limited claims aren't the only downsides to Verizon phone insurance and device protection.
+In fact, these are just some of many issues reflected in thousands of online reviews for Verizon phone insurance and its underwriter, Asurion.

 Asurion Underwrites Verizon Coverage